 How do I set up an outgoing user?

-In order to prevent misuse we have decided to deactivate the outgoing filter by default.
-Please inform our support if you want to send your messages via our servers.
+In order to prevent abuse of our server cloud, we have decided to deactivate the outgoing filter by default.
+Please inform our support team if you would like to send your messages via our servers.
 We will gladly activate the outgoing filter for you.

 Types of authentication for EuropeanMX